Home ownership versus renting: a choice involving freedom or roots

 The case for home ownership

 For people in many countries, the case for home ownership has in recent years often been led by financial considerations.
-Residential property has been a sound investment for many years, especially in Luxembourg’s buoyant property market.
-However, the current situation in Luxembourg is a stark reminder that there is no guarantee of continued growth in property prices.
-What can home ownership offer beyond the financial considerations?
+Residential property has been a sound investment for many years, especially in Luxembourg’s property market, which grew strongly for more than two decades before a sharp slowdown began in 2022.
+The fall in prices since then is a stark reminder that there are no guarantees of continual property price growth.

+So what can home ownership offer beyond the financial considerations?
 For many people, owning your own residence is a way of putting down roots.
-It entails settling down, finding an area and a community where you feel comfortable and creating a home.
+It entails settling down, finding an area and a community in which you feel comfortable, and creating a long-term home.
 This is a powerful emotional driver for many people.
-It is not impossible to achieve the same through renting, but it’s rarely quite the same.
+It is not impossible to achieve the same impact through renting, but it’s rarely quite as strong.

 A store of value